MelonCode/sdf-react/README.md

 # SDF Playground

-This is study project to learn more about ThreeJS, React Tree Fiber, Shaders and Signed Distance Function based rendering
+This is study project to learn more about ThreeJS, React Three Fiber, Shaders and Signed Distance Function based rendering

 ### Running on your machine